ashtalekar36/dwa_custom_planner/README.md

 ```
 RViz Markers: The planner publishes the sampled trajectories as a MarkerArray, which can be visualized in RViz to see how the robot is making its decisio

+📷 Screenshots
+(Add screenshots or GIFs of your robot navigating in Gazebo and RViz here)

 Acknowledgements
 This project was inspired by the open-source work of El2ra2 — adapted, extended, and customized for use in TurtleBot3 simulation and academic use.

+📄 License
+This project is licensed under the MIT License.
+Feel free to fork and modify.